Awadje/100-Days-of-Code/log.md

 ### Day 12: July 29, 2017

 **Today's Progress**: VueJS - Conditional Rendering with v-if.
 Show and hide HTML elements with just v-if and a boolean.
-VueJS - Rendering Lists with v-for.
-Iterating over an array with just v-for!
+VueJS - Conditional Rendering with v-for.
+Iterating over arrays with v-for and rendering them.

 **Thoughts:** Rendering lists and looping trough arrays has never been so straight forward!